 Monday, September 19 through Saturday, September 25, 2022

 Our home for the week will be a lovely 4 bedroom house with detached finished garage which will be setup as a spacious sewing studio.
+One block away is an additional house with 3 bedrooms.
 There will be a large cutting table, individual work spaces as well as professional pressing equipment.
 Bring your own sewing machine or borrow one if you prefer.
 Let me know you need a machine when registering.

 While investigating the area, I discovered that Apple Annie Fabrics, owned by Anne Kendall is a 15 minute drive from our studio.
 Anne and I spent the morning chatting sewing and I received a tour of her well stocked store.